Amr1997/book-author-api/README.md

 ### Users

-- `GET /api/users/`: Get a list of all users
-- `GET /api/users/:id/`: Get a single user by ID
+- `GET /auth/users/me/`: Get a single user by ID
 - `POST /auth/users/create/`: Create a new user
-- `PUT /api/users/:id/`: Update an existing user by ID
+- `PUT /api/users/me/`: Update an existing user by ID
-- `DELETE /api/users/:id/`: Delete a user by ID
+- `DELETE /api/users/me/`: Delete a user by ID

 ### Books